Detour (1945 film): Reception and legacy

-Detour was generally well received on its initial release, with positive reviews in the Los Angeles Times, The Hollywood Reporter, Variety in other major newspapers and trade publications.
+Detour was generally well received on its initial release, with positive reviews in the Los Angeles Times, The Hollywood Reporter, Variety, and other major newspapers and trade publications.
 Contemporary screenings of Detour were also not confined to grindhouse theaters; they were presented at top "movie houses".
 For example, in downtown Los Angeles in May 1946, it played at the 2,200-seat Orpheum in combination with a live stage show featuring the hit Slim Gaillard Trio and the Buddy Rich Orchestra.
 Business was reported to be excellent despite a transit strike.

 Shortly after the film's release in November 1945, Mandel Herbstman, the reviewer for the trade journal Motion Picture Herald, rated the production as only "fair".
 Herbstman was impressed, however, with the film's overall structure.
 "Venturing far from the familiar melodramatic pattern", he wrote, "director Edgar G. Ulmer has turned out an adroit, albeit unpretentious production about a man who stumbles into a series of circumstances which seals his doom."
 He especially liked its conclusion and noted, "Making no compromise with the 'happy ending' formula, the film has a number of ironic and suspenseful moments."

 The film was released to television in the early 1950s, and it was broadcast in syndicated TV markets until the advent of mass cable systems.
 TV reviewers casually recommended it in the 1960s and 1970s as a worthwhile "B" movie.
 Then, by the 1980s, critics began citing Detour increasingly as a prime example of film noir, and revival houses, universities and film festivals began presenting the crime drama in tributes to Edgar G. Ulmer and his work.
 The director died in 1972, unfortunately before the full revival of Detour and the critical re-evaluation of his career occurred.
 Tom Neal died the same year as Ulmer, but Ann Savage lived long enough to experience the newfound acclaim.
 From 1985 until just two years before her death in 2008, she made a series of live appearances at public screenings of the film.